tobyweston/robotooling/index.md

             )
         );

-Will create a HTTP client, perform a `GET` against the URL and populate a simple `HttpResponse` object that can be interrogated.
+Will create a HTTP client, perform a `GET` with an `Accept` header and populate a simple `HttpResponse` object that can be interrogated.
+We have `Matchers` to help with your testing too!

 ## bad.robot.domain